Reigate Hundred: Demise

-The Hundred never had a significant administrative roles which were carried out by various urban and rural sanitary districts alongside earlier poor law unions which were organised to reflect the Industrial Revolution in a less manorial and parochial, patchy way in the 19th century.
+The Hundred never had significant administrative roles, which were instead carried out by various urban and rural sanitary districts alongside earlier poor law unions, which were organised to reflect the Industrial Revolution in a less manorial and parochial, patchy way in the 19th century.
 By the end of that century, civil parishes had subsumed the remaining civil functions of the vestry of each parish in the region, and many new functions such as road laying were passed to Surrey County Council which, with central government bodies, took on their remaining purpose, that of national and local poor relief taxation.